GridProtectionAlliance/gsf/Source/Documentation/GrafanaFunctions.md

 ### Set

-Series functions can operate over the set of defined series, producing a single result series, where the target function is executed over each series horizontally end-to-end by prefixing the function name with `Set`.
+Series functions can operate over the set of defined series, producing a single result series, where the target function is executed over each series, horizontally, end-to-end by prefixing the function name with `Set`.

 * Example: `SetAverage(FILTER ActiveMeasurements WHERE SignalType='FREQ')`

 ### Slice

-Series functions can operate over the set of defined series, producing a single result series, where the target function is executed over each series as group vertically per time-slice by prefixing the function name with `Slice`.
+Series functions can operate over the set of defined series, producing a single result series, where the target function is executed over each series as a group, vertically, per time-slice by prefixing the function name with `Slice`.
 When operating on a set of series data with slice function, a new required parameter for time tolerance will be introduced as the first parameter to the function.
 The parameter is a floating-point value that must be greater than or equal to zero that represents the desired time tolerance, in seconds, for the time slice.

 * Example: `SliceSum(0.0333, FILTER ActiveMeasurements WHERE SignalType='IPHM')`